top of page

 Picture.jpg

-Samantah Baer, ACMHC
+Samantah Baer, CMHC

 20250414_105614.jpg

-Willis R. Seyfried, ACMHC
+Willis R. Seyfried, CMHC

 Willis started as a Clinical Mental Health Counseling intern at Sutton Clinical in June of 2023.